puppetlabs/puppetlabs-java_ks/README.md

 Sets a plaintext file where the password is stored.
 Used as an alternative to `password`.
 This cannot be used together with `password`, but *you must pass at least one of these parameters.* Valid options: String to the plaintext file.
 Default: undef.

 #### `password_fail_reset`
 If the supplied password does not succeed in unlocking the keystore file, then **delete** the keystore file and create a new one.
 Default: `false`

 ##### `destkeypass`
 The password you want to set to protect the key in the keystore.
+Can be used with `pkcs12` stores to change the source password.

 ##### `path`
 Used for command (keytool, openssl) execution.
 Valid options: array or file path separated list (for example : in linux).
 Default: undef.